jackieocham/scope-sensitivity-project/README.md

 # scope-sensitivity-project

-Experimental research group project for ECON 4803 Behavioral Economics.
+Experimental research group project for ECON 4803 Behavioral Economics completed Dec 2022.

 Scope Insensitivity: A common cognitive bias that occurs when people make judgments that show no concern to the number - or scope - of the things they are evaluating